s4ke/Master-Thesis/src/md/050-benchmarks.md

 this mode, Eden still operates in the \enquote{nothing shared} setting, but is adapted better to multicore machines.
 We call this version of Eden
 \enquote{Eden CP}.

+### Effect of hyper-threading

+\label{sec:effect-hyper-thread}

+In preliminary tests, the PArrows version of the Rabin-Miller test on a single node of the Glasgow cluster showed almost linear speedup on up to 16 shared-memory cores (as supplementary materials show).
+The speedup of 64-task PArrows/Eden at 16 real cores version was 13.65 giving a parallel efficiency of 85.3%.
+However, if we increased the number of requested cores to 32 -- i.e. if we use hyper-threading on 16 real cores -- the speedup did not increase that well.
+It was merely 15.99 for 32 tasks with PArrows/Eden.
+This was worse for other implementations.
+As for 64 tasks, we obtained a speedup of 16.12 with PArrows/Eden at 32 hyper-threaded cores and only 13.55 with PArrows/GpH.

+While this shows that hyper-threading can be of benefit in real-world scenarios running similar workloads to the ones presented in the benchmarks, we only use real cores for the performance measurements in Chapter \ref{sec:benchmarkResults} as the purpose of this paper is to show the performance of PArrows and not to investigate parallel behaviour with hyper-threading.

 ## Benchmark results